readthedocs/blog/ethical-advertising-update-2019.rst

 Advertisers always have a choice where to direct their marketing spend and for many of them it would have been simpler to just go with the usual behemoth advertising platforms rather than advertising with a niche site like Read the Docs.
-I want to thank all our advertisers who believed in our ethical advertising approach.
+I want to thank all our advertisers who believe in our approach and continue to support us.

 .. admonition:: Would your company like to reach a 100% developer audience?